Old Films of Canada's Niagara Region Historical Preservation Project

 The Heinous Demise of Preserving the Heritage of the Old Welland Canals

 ( See reference web links at the end )

 This is the tragic story of the heinous demise of the 1988 Welland Canals Corridor Development Guide Project to preserve and partially restore the Old Welland Canals 1, 2, and 3.

-I hope those who lived the story that I will try to tell, who have all refused to talk to me about it, and which has not yet been written about by anyone, will forgive me for any errors and inadequacies on my part.
+I hope those who lived the story that I will try to tell, which has not yet been written about by anyone, will forgive me for any errors and inadequacies on my part.

 I won't be regurgitating here the stories of the constructions and histories of those previous canals, nor that of the 4th.
 Those stories have been amply written repeatedly over the decades by far better research writers than I could ever hope to redundantly repeat.